toilville/prolevibesummertemplate/README.md

 ## Support & Community

-- **Issues** - Found a problem?
+- **Issues** - Found a problem with AI workflows?
 Tell us about it
-- **Discussions** - Got questions or ideas?
+- **Discussions** - Got questions about AI-human collaboration?
 Let's talk
-- **Real talk** - This is built by people with day jobs, so be patient
+- **Real talk** - This is built by people testing real AI workflows, so expect honest feedback

 ## Built By

-Regular folks who code in their spare time because we think technology should serve people, not profit margins.
+Toilville - where we test whether AI collaboration lives up to the hype or just creates expensive busywork with extra steps.

+This template embodies the #ProleVibeSummer philosophy: let the algorithms toil while the humans vibe, but keep humans in the loop for the stuff that actually matters.